TOP

 Finding ideal wines for foods is as easy as putting together ingredients in a dish

-No-brainer of a food and wine match: Spicy, meaty, smoky, savory baby back ribs (in this photo, cooked by Lodi winemaker Mike McCay) with spicy, meaty, smoky, savory Petite Sirah (poured by Lodi winemaker Gerardo Espinosa of Anaya Vineyards).
+A no-brainer of a food and wine match: Spicy, meaty, smoky, savory baby back ribs (in this photo, cooked by Lodi winemaker Mike McCay) with spicy, meaty, smoky, savory Petite Sirah (poured by Lodi winemaker Gerardo Espinosa of Anaya Vineyards).

 Call that dessert nirvana.
-It is also a basic example how we cook⏤putting ingredients together that just make sense⏤as well as how wines and foods are ideally matched.
+It is also a basic example of how we cook⏤putting ingredients together that just make sense⏤as well as how wines and foods are ideally matched.

 There is nothing more perfect than a maraschino on top of the whipped cream on an ice cream sundae because it adds a burst of contrasting flavor with a sweetness that compliments all the other components in the dessert.

 It's all about common sense.
-Like the fact that when you have a piece of white fish, it make sense to squeeze the juice of lemon on the fish to bring out the flavor.
+Like the fact when you have a piece of white fish, it makes sense to squeeze the juice of lemon on the fish to bring out the flavor.
 When it comes to wine, it's a simple matter of choosing a dry white wine with a lemony tartness to enhance the fish in the same way as a squeeze of lemon.

-Or the fact that a full bodied, big tannin, richly oak influenced red wine such as a Cabernet Sauvignon or Malbec almost always goes well with full, fatty red meats such as beef and lamb, especially when it's charred by a grill.
+Or the fact that a full-bodied, big tannin, richly oak-influenced red wine such as a Cabernet Sauvignon or Malbec almost always goes well with full, fatty red meats such as beef and lamb, especially when it's charred by a grill.
 You don't need a Master Sommelier to help you figure that out.

 No one has to think about why ketchup tastes great on a hamburger: Because it adds a savory, zesty taste, the same way that a zesty, acid-driven Lodi-grown Zinfandel adds even more of a savory taste to a hamburger.